kubeedge/kubeedge/docs/proposals/edge-node-tasks-status-enhancement.md

     CanExecute() bool
     // Phase returns the phase of the node task.
     Phase() operationsv1alpha2.NodeTaskPhase
-    // ToSuccessful sets the phase of the node task to successful.
-    ToSuccessful()
-    // ToInProgress sets the phase of the node task to in progress, and set the processing time.
-    ToInProgress(t time.Time)
-    // ToFailure sets the phase of the node task to failure, and set the failure reason.
+    // SetPhase sets the phase of the node task.
-    ToFailure(reason string)
+    SetPhase(phase operationsv1alpha2.NodeTaskPhase, reason ...string)
-    // Action returns the current action of the node task.
+    // Action returns the first action from the action flow.
+    // Continuing execution is not supported now.
     Action() (*actionflow.Action, error)
-    // SetAction sets the action of the node task.
-    SetAction(action *actionflow.Action)
     // GetObject returns the node task object.
     GetObject() any
 }